sodadata/docs/soda/data-contracts-verify.md

   logging.error(f"The contract has syntax or semantic errors: \n{contract_verification.logs}")
 ```

-## Check identity
+## Add a check identity

-The check identity is used to correlate checks in the contract files with checks on Soda Cloud.
+Add an identity to a check to correlate the check's verification results with a check in Soda Cloud.

 In a contract YAML file, every check must have a unique identity.
-To make it easy on users, the
-identity is generated based on the location of the checks list and the two properties: `type` and `name`
+By default, Soda generates a check identity based on the location of the checks list and two properties: `type` and `name`.
+This is generally enough information to correlate a data contracts check with a check in Soda Cloud.
-In many cases this is sufficient and you don't need to do anything.

-If you see the error `Duplicate check identity`, then it must be that there are 2 checks in a
-list having the same `type` with no `name` or the same `name`.
-This happens sometimes in the dataset
-list of checks where chances are that there are multiple `metric_query` or `metric_expression` checks.
-In that case, the simple solution is to add a `name` to one or all of the checks to make the identity
-unique.

-> IMPORTANT NOTE : When changing the name of a check, the identity is also changed.
-This breaks the
-> correlation between the check in the contract YAML file and the Soda Cloud check.
-The check will
-> still work with a different identity, but the history and potential Soda Cloud configurations will
-> be lost.
->
-> ~~~~Later we will provide a mechanism to change the name of a check without loosing the history on
-> Soda Cloud.
+However, if the error `Duplicate check identity` appears in the verification output, that indicates that two checks exist with the same type and name, or same type and no name.
+Where this occurs,  manually change the name of one of the checks or, in the case where neither check has a name, add a name to one of the checks.

+Be aware that if you do change or add a name to a data contract check, Soda Cloud considers this as a new check and discards the previous check result’s history; it would appear as though the original check and its results had disappeared.

 ## Skip checks during contract verification